mifi/lossless-cut/issues.md

 - When will you implement feature X?
   - I have limited time and I have a lot of projects to work on, so I cannot promise any timeline.
 I will usually prioritize the issues with the most likes, [see here for a list of the most popular issues](https://github.com/mifi/lossless-cut/issues/691).

-# Known issues, limitations, troubleshooting
+# Common / known issues & troubleshooting

 ## Cutting times are not accurate